Meet Kinga, Facilitator

 A passion for care

-Moving from Poland eight years ago with her family Kinga began her career in health and social care supporting older people.
+After moving from Poland with her family Kinga began her career in health and social care supporting older people.
 But her real passion always lay in working with younger people and so she jumped at the chance of working at National Star, helping students with disabilities achieve their aspirations.

 National Star is committed to developing staff so it was no surprise to Kinga that she was encouraged to consider further training.
 The Level 2 Adult Care Apprenticeship met her needs allowing her to work and study at the same time, gaining a professionally recognised qualification to enhance her CV and complement her existing skills.